lazy-media/public/README.md

 # Public Files Repository

-# Service Notices & Documentation

-# PLEASE NOTE THE NEW FOLDER STRUCTURE!!!

-## Documentation Status Notice
-**Documentation Update Status:**
+### **Documentation Update Status:**
-Please be advised that certain documentation sections may require updates.
+> Please be advised that certain documentation sections may require updates.
 These will be revised as needed based on priority and availability.
 We appreciate your patience during this process.
+> ### PLEASE NOTE THE NEW FOLDER STRUCTURE!!!
+> I am in the process of reorganizing and possibly updating some documentation items.

 ## Service Availability
 **Current Service Status:**